Skip to Main Content

 Income-driven repayment forgiveness

 You can also qualify for income-driven repayment forgiveness if you repay your federal student loans with an income-driven plan.
-These plans set your monthly payments at a percentage of your discretionary income (5% to 20%, depending on the plan).
+These plans base your monthly payments on a percentage of your discretionary income, ranging from 5% to 20%, depending on the plan.
 Your repayment period is between 10 and 25 years (this also varies by plan).

 Once you hit the end of your repayment term, your remaining loan balance is forgiven.